Curity OAuth customization using plugins

 Next ensure that these tools are installed:

-The Curity Identity Server stays current with the latest long term support (LTS) version of Java, and it is recommended to use an up to date version such as JDK 17, so that developers can write plugins with productive modern code.
+The Curity Identity Server stays current with the latest long term support (LTS) version of Java so that developers can write plugins with productive modern code.
 See the Java Version Details for further information.

-A common type of plugin is a new authenticator, since various third party providers offer an authentication API that is not quite OpenID Connect compliant.
-To get started building one, run the following command, which uses Maven Archetypes to create Java project files for a custom authenticator:
+A common type of plugin is a new authenticator, since various third parties offer an authentication API that is vendor specific.
+To get started building an authenticator plugin, run the following command, which uses Maven Archetypes to create Java project files for a custom authenticator:

 bash